Kpada/ramen_design_patterns/patterns/creational/builder/README.md

 ## Output

 ```
 It's dinner time.
-I'm so hungry.
-I'm going to visit my favorite ramen restaurant.
+I'm so hungry.I'm going to visit my favorite ramen restaurant.
 They have so many possible options.
-Fortunately, I don't have to explain to the waiter what I want for each possible parameter.
+Fortunately, I don't need to explain to the waiter what I want for each possible parameter.
 I can just use their menu.

 [Me] I want to have a big tonkotsu ramen with gyoza and beer.

 This is my ramen:
 Type = Tonkonsu, Weight = 1000, Purgency = Hot, Beverage = Beer, Gyoza = 10, Fork = No

 ```